-Civility and Conduct
+Civility and Professional Conduct

-Civility Statement
+Civility and Professional Conduct Statement

 Pacifica Graduate Institute offers degrees in disciplines that require the mastery of a large body of knowledge and in some cases the acquisition of clinical skills, as well as high standards of behavior and appropriate attitudes.
-In addition to fulfilling all academic requirements, students are required to display attitudes, personal characteristics, and behaviors consistent with accepted standards of professional conduct while at Pacifica Graduate Institute.
-Pacifica expects all students to be professional and respectful in their dealings with colleagues, faculty, staff, and clients and to demonstrate caring and compassionate attitudes.
-These and other qualities will be evaluated - formally and informally - in a variety of school settings by both faculty and peers.
-Concerns about a student's emotional state of being and/or behavior may come from the student, faculty, staff, field training supervisors, or other students.
+Students' interactions, behaviors, and attitudes are viewed in light of their commitment to becoming professionals in their chosen field, which includes adhering to ethical and professional standards of their profession.
+Thus, in addition to fulfilling all academic requirements, students are required to display attitudes, personal characteristics, and behaviors consistent with accepted standards of professional conduct while at Pacifica Graduate Institute.
+Specifically, Pacifica expects all students to be professional and respectful in their dealings with colleagues, faculty, staff, and clients and to demonstrate caring and considerate attitudes.
+These and other qualities will be evaluated - formally and informally - throughout students' educational experience at Pacifica by administrators, faculty, staff, and peers.
+Concerns about a student's emotional state of being and/or behavior may be reported from the student, faculty, staff, field training supervisors, or other students.
+These concerns will be documented, discussed with students, and examined in relation to remediation and growth.